nadavpo/DL_course_project/README.md

 | ours     | 0.729  | 0.991  | 0.986  | 0.983  | 0.936  |

-## How to train
+## Train and eval

-on train.py config the parameters on bottom to control the data used for first and second stages, together with lr etc. (can be done alse with command line)
+on train.py\inference.py config the parameters on bottom to control the process (can be done alse with command line)